seungryong/LAF/README.md

 * `--stereo_matcher`: stereo matching method

 ## Citation
+  - The code is provided for academic use only.
+Use of the code in any commercial or industrial related activities is prohibited.
+  - If you use this code for your research, please cite the paper.
 ```shell
 @inproceedings{Kim_CVPR_2019,
   title     = {LAF-Net: Locally Adaptive Fusion Networks for Stereo Confidence Estimation},